gnat/css-scope-inline/README.md

 * No suffering from FOUC (a flash of unstyled content) as experienced in Tailwind CDN, Twind, UnoCSS.
 * No high risk of eventually requiring a build step.
 It just works.
 * No chance of [deprecations](https://windicss.org/posts/sunsetting.html).
 15 lines is infinitely maintainable.
+* Keep the ability to use the inspector to edit, copy and paste styles.
 * Universal vanilla CSS.
 No special syntax or editor plugins to install.